- What is Input Tax Credit (ITC)

 ITC is not allowed after any of the following happens

-- return filed for month of September of next financial year
+- due date of return for month of September of next financial year

 Input Tax Credit is allowed to a person only if following conditions are satisfied